tiagodeliberali/blog/docs/initial_tcp_server.md

     }
 ```

-Considering our basic scenario, we must define our protocol to produce, consume, and close a connection with our service.
+Considering our basic scenario, we must define our protocol to produce, consume, and close the connection with our service.
 Our initial version could be as simple as checking the first character coming in the TCP stream.

 - If we receive a `p`, we will add the content to our queue
 - A `c` will be understood as a request to return the next content